voc0der/Backdroppr/README.md

 | moviepath | Override the path set inside Radarr if not the same as the script's </br>Useful if Radarr is running inside a container or on a different machine.                                                                                         | `"/vault/Media/Movies"` | No |
 | tvpath | Override the path set inside Sonarr if not the same as the script's </br>Useful if Sonarr is running inside a container or on a different machine.                                                                                         | `"/vault/Media/TV Shows"` | No |

-When using configuration file, Backdroppr will read `config.yaml` in the configuration folder to get these runtime parameters:
+Alternatively to setting these variables in the environment, when using configuration file, Backdroppr will read `config.yaml` in the configuration folder to get these runtime parameters:

 ### config.yaml
 ```### Mandatory ###